Sources of Hallucination by Large Language Models on Inference Tasks: Prompt Format Selection

 We compared zero-shot and few-shot in our preliminary experiments with LLaMA and GPT-3.5 on Levy/Holt directional \textbf{dev} set.
 Following \citet{touvron2023llama}, for zero-shot, we prepend a textual description of the task to each test sample; for few-shot, we prepend a minimal 4 examples with explanations.
 Instantiated prompts in the two settings are demonstrated in Table \ref{tab:example_instantiated_prompts}.
 Here we report the dev set results with the best-performing templates.

-We found that for LLaMA, the model's zero-shot performance on the Levy/Holt directional dev set is near-random, at 56.6\% $AUC$ (random is 50\%); with 4 in-context examples, the model begins to exhibit non-trivial behavior, with 65.0\% $AUC$.
-This is not surprising, since LLaMA is only a pre-trained LLM without any instruction fine-tuning.
+We found that for the two pre-trained LLMs, namely, LLaMA and PaLM, zero-shot performance on the Levy/Holt directional dev set is near-random, at 56.6\% and 61.5\% $AUC$ respectively (random is 50\%); with 4 in-context examples, the models begin to exhibit non-trivial behavior, with 65.0\% and 80.2\% $AUC$, respectively.
+This is not surprising, since pre-trained LLMs without instruction fine-tuning should not be expected to perform complex tasks zero-shot.
 For GPT-3.5, the performance is still much lower in zero-shot, at 64.5\%, compared to 74.6\% in few-shot.

 As discussed in \S\ref{sec:prompt_spec}, ideally we would like LLMs to have zero-shot natural language abilities readily available for downstream tasks.
-However, in light of this observation, our primary experiments are conducted in the few-shot setting throughout, in order to reveal the abilities of these LLMs to the fullest.
+However, in light of this observation, our primary experiments are conducted in the few-shot setting throughout, in order to better explore the abilities of these LLMs.